AdobeDocs/journeys.fr-FR/help/using/building-journeys/testing-the-journey.md

 ![](../assets/journeytest4.png)

 L’interface vous permet de transmettre des paramètres d’événement simples.
-Si vous souhaitez transmettre des collections ou d’autres objets avancés dans l’événement, vous pouvez cliquer sur **[!UICONTROL Affichage du code]** pour voir l’intégralité du code de la payload et le modifier.
+If you want to pass collections or other advanced objects in the event, you can click on **[!UICONTROL Code View]** to see the entire code of the payload and modify it.
 Vous pouvez, par exemple, copier et coller des informations d’événement préparées par un utilisateur technique.

 ![](../assets/journeytest5.png)